 CRAFTING: I’m broke and I can’t afford to pay for my craft supplies.
 GIVE THEM TO ME.

-The worst for me are the people who are on a “fixed income” who think that is supposed to guilt us into giving them freebies.
-I don’t know anyone who is NOT on a fixed income.
-My husband does not magically come home with more pay this month than last month.
-It’s just about the same amount, within a few pennies, getting deposited into our bank account every single month.
-After he has worked no less than 160 hours that month.
+The worst are the people who are on a “fixed income”.
+Who isn’t?
+My husband does not come home with more pay this month than last month.
+It’s about the same after working no less than 160 hours a month.
 Some months I make more money or less.
-If I go on vacation or decide to watch Netflix and eat bon-bons on the couch, no money for me.
-Entrepreneurs are on WORSE than a fixed income – if I don’t bust my butt working on things, I don’t make money.
-No one is cutting me a check just for existing.
-Being on a fixed income is IRRELEVANT.
-Irrelevant to EVERYTHING.
-Unless you are asking for clothes, food, or shelter and in that case, there’s Welfare and charities.
-This paper pad I am selling or giving away is not going to help you unless you plan to set it on fire to warm your house or cook a meal.
+If I go on vacation or decide to watch Netflix, no money for me.
+Entrepreneurs are on WORSE than a fixed income.
+I have to bust my butt or I don’t make money.

 WRITING: Creative works should be free–the purpose of creativity is to tell stories and share them, and there shouldn’t be a monetary component to the process.